mlibrary/search_api/README.md

     // into those fields, and how to combine them together.
     // An empty object should be sent when not sending any values.
     // See below for how this tree is formated

+  'raw_query': STRING
+    // A string representing the raw query.
+Client-side parsing is being
+    // phased out in favor of server-side parsing.
+The server-side parser
+    // is currently (9/28/2022) used for a limited number of datastores.

   'facets': OBJECT
     // An object which contains the facets that should be applied to the search.